-Sheltered by God, transformed in Christ,inspired by the Holy Spirit, and consecrated to Our Lady of Czestochowa, we are St. Stanislaus School.
-Compelled by the Gospel, we seek to shape our daily lives by our Catholic faith and so bring its light to all we meet.
-Parishioners, parents, faculty, students, and alumni encourage one another to answer the call to holiness and, as disciples of Jesus, find meaning and purpose in life.
-Through the unique gifts that Jesus has given each of us, we strive for academic excellence.
-Imitating our patron, we pray for the courage to give witness to God’s presence, responding to the call of Jesus: Be not afraid!
-Follow Me.
+Called by God, transformed in Christ, inspired by the Holy Spirit, and consecrated to Our Lady of Czestochowa, we are St. Stanislaus School.
+Compelled by the Gospel, we seek to shape our daily lives by our Roman Catholic faith and so bring its light to all we meet.
+Parishioners, parents, faculty, students, and alumni, all disciples of Christ Jesus, we encourage one another to answer the call to personal holiness, and by means of the unique gifts that the Lord has given each of us, we strive with humility for academic excellence.
+Imitating our holy patron Saint Stanislaus, we pray for the grace to obey the loving words of Jesus: Be not afraid!
+Follow Me!

 On January 6, 1906, St. Stanislaus School opened its doors for the first time.
 The school was established by the community of St. Stanislaus Parish, under the leadership of Reverend Peter Basinski, with the purpose of educating first and second generation Polish immigrants.
 Sisters from the Congregation of the Sisters of St. Felix of Cantalice (Felician Sisters) would staff the four-room schoolhouse.
 Instruction was bilingual, in order to preserve the Polish language and customs.
 The initial enrollment of seventy students rapidly increased.
 The system of multiage classrooms was developed as a means of accommodating all the grade levels within the building’s structure.
 Originally, the early childhood classes (K, 1, 2) were in one classroom.
 The other three rooms accommodated two grades each.
 In 1967, a new school was built.
 It contained five classrooms, a multi- purpose hall, and a kitchen, all on one level.
 The fifth classroom housed a self-contained Kindergarten.
 The other classrooms were multiage.